Are your child’s drinks causing diabetes?

 These types of sweetened drinks are usually loaded with fructose.
 Fructose can be harmful to your body by setting up the conditions for not only obesity, but also diabetes.

-This “junk sugar” destabilizes blood sugar levels and makes your pancreas work overtime.
-Your pancreas is the organ responsible for secreting the hormone insulin so the sugar in your blood stream can be absorbed by cells.
+This “junk sugar” destabilises blood sugar levels and makes your pancreas work overtime.
+Your pancreas is the organ responsible for secreting the hormone insulin.
+By doing this the sugar in your blood stream can be absorbed by cells.
 After years of sugar consumption, the pancreas may start to “wear out”, it becomes dysfunctional, and an individual could become a type 2 diabetic.

 50% of children in Singapore today will develop diabetes!!